mganska/ganska-portfolio/datavis2.md

 ### **Wireframing and the Results**

 I went back and forth between two wireframing options.
 One was on a map with dots that represented the total cumulative number of reforms in each city so far.
 The other was a packed bubble design to show overall the number of cities as well as the relative size based upon total number of reforms implemented.

+For both wireframes, I left a title off intentionally to see what the viewer was able to glean from it.
+In both cases they struggled, so then I gave three example titles I was considering for context.
+The two participants I had were my spouse as well as my brother.
+My brother also viewed it digitally and we talked on the phone since we are not in the same city, which I think was helpful because he couldn't see my face for any reactions.

+The three example titles I was considering were:
+1. Policing Changes Begin, but Protesters still Demand More
+2. Police Reform in the Wake of George Floyd's Murder
+3. Cities Taking Action are Few and Far Between

 #### Wireframe #1 - Map Version